-In discussions about robustness of entanglement, one often considers convex combinations of an entangled state with a separable state, i.e., convex combination of the states, where the latter is deemed as ``noise'' \cite{Lewenstein98, Vidal99-1, Du00, Ishizaka00, Verstraete01, Simon02, Harrow03, Steiner03, Horodecki03-1, Brandao05, Bandyopadhyay05, Cavalcanti06, Bandyopadhyay08, Guhne08, Chaves10, Benatti12, Halder19-1}.
-By considering such a mixture, one examines how robust the given entangled state is against the chosen noise.
+In discussions about robustness of entanglement, one often considers the mixtures of an entangled state with a separable state, i.e., convex combination of the states, where the latter is deemed as ``noise'' \cite{Lewenstein98, Vidal99-1, Du00, Ishizaka00, Verstraete01, Simon02, Harrow03, Steiner03, Horodecki03-1, Brandao05, Bandyopadhyay05, Cavalcanti06, Bandyopadhyay08, Guhne08, Chaves10, Benatti12, Halder19-1}.
+By considering such a mixture, one examines how robust the given entangled state is, against the chosen noise.
 In other words, we ask how much mixing of the noise does the entangled state tolerate, so that the newly produced state remains entangled.
 Sometimes, it is possible to find a separable state for a given entangled state, such that any mixture of the states produce entangled states, provided that the initial entangled state appears with nonzero probability in any of the mixtures.
 In such a scenario, we can say that the entangled state is {\it unconditionally robust} in the direction of that separable state \cite{Ishizaka00, Verstraete01, Horodecki03-1, Bandyopadhyay08, Halder19-1}.
-Here we note that for an arbitrary pair of a pure entangled state and a pure product state, any convex combination of the states with some nonzero probabilities produces entangled states only: all pure entangled states are unconditionally robust in the direction of all product states.
+As mentioned earlier, for an arbitrary pair of a pure entangled state and a product state, any mixture of the states with nonzero probabilities produces entangled states only \cite{Horodecki03-1}.
+Therefore, all pure entangled states are unconditionally robust in the direction of all product states.
 Following this notion of unconditional robustness, we ask whether it is possible to find product states, such that any superposition of a product state with a given pure entangled state is always entangled when the coefficients corresponding to the states appearing in any superposition are nonzero.
 If it is possible to produce such an instance, then we refer to the phenomenon as {\it unconditional inseparability of superpositions}.